Sunny with a High Near 85

 Friday Night

 Mostly clear, with a low around 49.
-Breezy, with a west wind 17 to 22 mph becoming light west southwest after midnight.
-Winds could gust as high as 32 mph.
+Breezy, with a southwest wind 17 to 22 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 33 mph.

 Saturday